 A musical Mary Todd Lincoln in the insane asylum?
-"Asylum: The Strange Case of Mary Lincoln” has a certain cachet, all right.
+From a pair of apparent professional novices — one the 87-year-old widow of a nine-term U.S. congressman — who have labored over the opus for nine years?
+“Asylum: The Strange Case of Mary Lincoln” has a certain cachet, all right.
 It turns out the York Theater Company’s new chamber musical is considerably more interesting than it sounds, although second-act trouble scuttles the adventurous work of the first.